VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

     to false).
 This is because at the time of initial ingestion nothing was written	to the per-day index and at the search time the query is performed on the per-day index.

-    TODO(rtm0): To fix that, the per-day index needs to be populated.
-One way to do that is by re-registering metric names for each date the data has been previously ingested for.

 ## Data migration